zhenrong-wang/co2/README.md

-# CO2-Carbon-Dioxide-Property-Calculation
+# CO2: Carbon-Dioxide Thermophysical Property Calculation

 # 1. Background

 The thermophysical properties of CO2 are very important to researchers and engineers in various domains (energy, power, chemistry, materials ...).

 Usually, researchers and engineers rely on the [NIST Refprop](https://www.nist.gov/srd/refprop) to calculate the properties.
 However, Refprop is commercial and not open-source.
-Therefore, I wrote this code to provide an alternative to the refprop.
+Therefore, I wrote this code to provide an alternative to the Refprop.

 # 2. Brief Intro